annkc/Review-Collection/README.md

 - (Note: When loading from file, the addition of each of the reviews being loaded in appears as a 'review added' entry in the event log.)

+# Phase 4: Task 3

+- Creating an abstract class that the two UI classes, ReviewCollectionApp and ReviewCollectionAppGUI, can extend.
+This is because each have the methods saveReviewCollection() and loadReviewCollection(), and they are almost completely identical, save for the fact that the return type is void in the console-based class and String in the GUI one.
+To have the methods match, the return type would have to be String, with the method returning the String that is to either be printed to the console or displayed in the GUI.
+This solves the problem of the differing ways implementations of displaying the String.
+Once this is done, these two methods can be put in the aforementioned abstract class instead for the classes to inherit.
+These two classes also both have a ReviewCollection field, a JsonReader field, and a JsonWriter field each.
+These fields can be made protected fields in the abstract class.
+The abstract class can also include abstract methods for creating a review, choosing a review, removing a review, and viewing a review, as these are the features that both classes share but implement differently.
+These are also features that should be required of any review collection app.
+This abstract class can also be extended by any future
+- Using a JFrame field in the GUI class instead of the class itself extending JFrame.
+This would be a switch from inheritance to composition, which should reduce coupling.
+This would not tie the GUI to JFrame as strongly if future changes result in moving away from JFrame.
+As a class can only extend one other class, not extending JFrame would allow the class to extend the abstract class mentioned in the previous bullet point.
+- Using more than one class for the GUI, separating it into at least 2 separate classes.
+This would be following the Single Responsibility Principle.
+The first separation that comes to mind would be having the existing class be responsible for the buttons that are always present at the top of the window that allows the user to choose what to do.
+There would then be a new class that would be responsible for what would be displayed in the middle of the window, such as the feedback messages, the review creation form, and the interactive list.
+This could be broken down more with one class for the review creation form and then one for the list where the user can select a review.
+The middle display class would have one of each of those two classes as fields, and then the class that I started off with would have a field of the middle display class.
+This should increase cohesion.